Expensent

 Do Google Workspace routing rules require admin access?

 Yes.
 Recipient and content compliance rules live under Admin Console → Apps → Google Workspace → Gmail → Routing, and only Workspace super admins or delegated Gmail admins can create them.
-They do not require each user to verify the destination, which is why they sidestep the receipts@expensify.com verification trap.
-Personal @gmail.com accounts have no admin console and cannot use this approach at all — you will need one of the other four methods in this guide.
+They may help with mail routing, but Google says routed or forwarded messages still appear to come from the original sender, so this is not a clean documented Expensify sender-attribution fix.
+Personal @gmail.com accounts have no admin console and cannot use this approach at all.

 What Gmail search operators find invoice and receipt emails?